FLIR C2 Thermal Imaging Camera

 - Screen: 3″ 320 x 240 pixel touchscreen

 - IR Sensor: 80 x 60 pixels (4800 pixels)

 - Object Temperature Range: -10 C to 150 C (14 F to 304 F)

 - Image Storage: At least 500 jpeg images

 - Weight: 4.64 ounces

-For an entry level thermal imaging camera, the FLIR C2 is pretty exciting.
-It boats a much larger screen and better resolution than the FLIR TG165 Imaging IR Thermometer.
-The thermal image itself gets a huge boost from the MSX dual lens system.
+For an entry-level thermal imaging camera, the FLIR C2 is pretty exciting.
+It boasts a much larger screen and better resolution than the FLIR TG165 Imaging IR Thermometer.
+The thermal image itself gets a huge boost from the MSX dual-lens system.
 One lens sees the thermal image.
 The other sees a visual image.
 The combination is a two image overlay that provides much greater detail than you would expect on a thermal imaging camera at this price point.
 Actually, the detail is much better than straight thermal images at almost any price point.